eboileau/ribotools/docs/source/index.rst

 **Ribotools** can be used in combination with `Rp-Bp <http://rp-bp.readthedocs.io/en/latest/>`_, or directly from raw reads, to generate count tables for Ribo-seq, RNA-seq, or both.
 It uses `HTSeq <https://htseq.readthedocs.io/en/master/>`_ for abundance estimation.

 **Ribotools** include scripts to calculate translation efficiency (TE).
-Translation efficiency can be defined as the number of ribosomes per gene, normalized to transcript abundance.
-A gene can be regulated transcriptionally and/or translationally, resulting in several different regulatory profiles.
+Translation efficiency can be defined as the number of ribosomes per feature, typically a gene, normalized to abundance.
+A feature can be regulated transcriptionally and/or translationally, resulting in several different regulatory profiles.
 It uses `DESeq2 <https://bioconductor.org/packages/release/bioc/html/DESeq2.html>`_ to accommodate for sample-to-sample variance, complex experimental designs, and/or confounding factors.

 .. toctree::
    :titlesonly:

    getting-started
+   installation
    user-guide
    estimate-te
-..    installation
+   ribo-seq-orfs